olivia1906-dev/Java-Repo/README.md

 ***

-Day 10 – Arrays in Java
+🔹 Day 10 – Arrays in Java

-**Concepts Covered**
+-Concepts Covered

-* One-dimensional arrays (1D)
+  - One-dimensional arrays (1D)
-* Two-dimensional arrays (2D)
+  - Two-dimensional arrays (2D)
-* Accessing array elements using indexes
+  - Accessing array elements using indexes
-* Modifying array values
+  - Modifying array values
-* Using loops to traverse arrays
+  - Using loops to traverse arrays

-**Program Features**
+-Program Features

-1. Takes user input to create a 1D array
+  - Takes user input to create a 1D array
-2. Displays all elements using a loop
+  - Displays all elements using a loop
-3. Modifies the first element of the array
+  - Modifies the first element of the array
-4. Creates a 2D array using rows and columns
+  - Creates a 2D array using rows and columns
-5. Accepts and displays matrix values using nested loops
+  - Accepts and displays matrix values using nested loops

-**Key Learning**
+Key Learning-
 Arrays store multiple values of the same type in a single variable.
 They are foundational for advanced topics like sorting, searching, and data structures.

+***

+🔹 Day 11 – Sum and Average of Array Elements

+-Concepts Covered
+  -One-dimensional arrays
+  -Loop traversal (for loop)
+  -Accumulator variables
+  -Type casting (int to double)

+-Basic arithmetic operations
+  -Program Description
+  -Accepts array size from the user
+  -Takes integer elements as input
+  -Calculates the sum of all elements
+  -Computes and displays the average

+Key Learning-
+Arrays combined with loops allow efficient processing of large datasets.
+Understanding how calculations work with different data types is critical for accurate results.

 ***